jdereg/n-cube/README-decision.md

 ---

 #### Ignore
 In the first picture, there is an `ignore` column.
-The **ignore** column is indicated by the column being named `ignored`.
+The **ignore** column is indicated by the column being named `ignore`.
-When attempting to match rows in the `DecisionTable`, rows with a value of boolean `true` will not be considered.
+When attempting to match rows in the `DecisionTable`, rows with a value of boolean `true` in this column, will not match (nor be considered in validation).
 The value in the column can be `1` or `0`, `true` or `false`, or `"true"` or `"false"`.

 ---

 #### Priority
 In the first picture, there is a `priority` column.
 The **priority** column is indicated by the column being named `priority`.
-The priority is used to specify which row is picked if more than one row matches.
-This allows having a large date range (for example), and then smaller 'spot' ranges to be added, without having to carefully line up the "edges" (because overlap is allow with priority).
+The priority is used to specify which row is picked if more than one row matches the supplied inputs.
+This allows having a large date range (for example), and then smaller 'spot' or specific ranges, without having to carefully line up the "edges" (because overlap is allowed with **priority**).
 If the large spanning date range has a priority of `5000` and the smaller 'spot' range has a priority of `1000`, then the row returned will be the one with the priority closest to `1`.
 The values can range from `1` to `2 billion`.